KumudaPriya/CHESS-APP/README.md

 FireBase     ----  Real time database used.

-JavaScipt       ----  For checking validations of chess moves JavaScipt is used.
+JavaScript       ----  For checking validations of chess moves JavaScript is used.

 Angular Js   ----  Backend i.e entire database part and requests to database etc is written using Angular Js.